upa/af-graft/README.md

 ToDO

-AF_GRAFT enables grafting sockets in containers onto sockets in host AF_GRAFT network stack across the netns separation.
+AF_GRAFT enables grafting sockets in containers onto sockets in host network stack across the netns separation.
 However, we have not yet implemented integration with container runtimes such as docker (under development).

-Instead, containers can directly configure graft endpoints in their netns. docker/ containes two example Dockerfiles for testing AF_GRAFT with docker containers.
+Instead, containers can directly configure graft endpoints in their netns with the NET_ADMIN capabaility.
+The docker/ directory containes two example Dockerfiles for testing AF_GRAFT with docker containers.